Top 10 Most Valuable Tech Companies

 The race for the top spot is a fierce battle between a handful of trillion-dollar titans, whose fortunes can shift with the launch of a new product or a breakthrough in artificial intelligence.
 This list ranks the ten most valuable technology companies, the corporate superpowers that define the 21st century.

-(Note: Valuations are based on market capitalization as of September 2025 and are subject to constant fluctuation due to market volatility.)
+(Note: Valuations are based on market capitalization as of July 2026 and are subject to constant fluctuation due to market volatility.)

 Methodology

-This ranking is based on market capitalization (market cap) as of September 2025.
+This ranking is based on the market capitalization (market cap) of publicly traded technology companies as of July 2026.
 Market capitalization is calculated by multiplying the total number of outstanding shares by the current stock price.
 This figure represents the total market value of a company's outstanding shares and is the most common metric for determining a company's overall value.
+SpaceX joined this list in June 2026 following its record-breaking IPO; still-private tech giants such as OpenAI โ€” whose valuations come from private funding rounds rather than public markets โ€” are not included.

 Data Sources: